RunestoneInteractive/RunestoneServer/everyday/2013/01/5_password.rst

 .. fillintheblank:: score_1
    :correct: 0.4

-   Using the algorithm above alculate the score for the word 'python' ___
+   Using the algorithm above calculate the score for the word 'python' ___

 Now, you can play around with the example above, and modify it to use different words, but this is really a case where a `function